urschrei/pyzotero/doc/index.rst

         cat items.json | pyzotero createitem -
         pyzotero createitem items.json --collection FD9AUNP2 --tag "to read" --json

-The file holds one item object, or a list of them, in Zotero's item-data format:
+The file contains one item object, or a list of them, in Zotero's item-data format:

     .. code-block:: json